 4. Collisions With Motor Vehicles

 Electric scooters are very slim, narrow vehicles.
 Like pedestrians, bicyclists, and motorcyclists, a rider on an e-scooter may get lost in an automobile’s blind spot, making a motor vehicle collision more likely.
+The Phoenix car accident attorneys at MDK Law Group have handled serious injury claims from these types of collisions.

 5. Collisions With Pedestrians